iseq1/iseq1/README.md

 ### Python backend developer from Russia

-🎓 KFU graduate (2025) - "Fundamental Informatics and Information Technology"
+🎓 KFU graduate (2025) - Bachelor's degree in Fundamental Informatics and Information Technology

-🌱 Open to internship or junior backend developer positions
+🌱 Open to backend python-developer positions

 💬 Ask me about Python, Flask or Telegram bot development